Prometheus-X-association/lrs-gateway/readme.md

 Personal Learning Record Store (PLRS) service is a type of cloud-based service that allows individuals to store and manage their own learning records in a central location.
 A PLRS will allow individuals to easily access, download, and reuse their personal learning data, which is a key aspect of data portability under the GDPR.
 It also helps the data controller to comply with GDPR regulation.
 PLRS will allow individuals to keep track of their learning activities, achievements, and progress, and to share this information with others if, or when, they choose to.

-While a typical Learning Record Store (LRS) is owned by the organizations providing the training to the learner [https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#part-one-about-the-experience-api](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#part-one-about-the-experience-api), a PLRS is owned directly by the learner itself.
+While a typical [Learning Record Store (LRS)](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-About.md#part-one-about-the-experience-api) is owned by the organizations providing the training to the learner, a PLRS is owned directly by the learner itself.

 A personal LRS can be considered as a "personal cloud" service, as it allows individuals to store and access their learning records from any device with internet access.
 It also provides a level of control, security and privacy as the data is owned and controlled by the individual.
 Personal LRS can also allow for greater interoperability with other systems or applications by providing a standardized way of storing and sharing learning records.